lxystar00/lxystar00/README.md

 ### Hi there 👋

 My name is Xinyi Li :girl:, and I am currently an undergraduate student at Wuhan University.
-Below, you can find the repositories of some of the projects I have open-sourced:coffee:.
+Below, you can find some public repositories:coffee:.

-I would love to engage in discussions and exchange ideas with others, I also hope to work in the field of technology in the future :beers:.
+I love to engage in discussions and exchange ideas with others, I also hope to work in the field of technology in the future :beers:.

 ### Things I am passionate about :heart: